 If the member had a BCE (between 6 April 2006 and 5 April 2024), they will have had a 'deemed BCE' in respect of their pre-commencement pension.
-They should have received a BCE statement from the pension scheme in which their first BCE after 5 April 2006 occurred.
-The statement had to be sent within three months of the actual BCE which triggered it, or yearly if an ongoing pension was payable.
-It should detail the amount of LTA that was deemed used up by the pre-commencement pension.
+They may have received a BCE statement from the pension scheme in which their first BCE after 5 April 2006 occurred.
+The statement should detail the amount of LTA that was deemed used up by the pre-commencement pension.